-In 1804 Perronet was made a Fellow of Queens' College.
-Instead of pursuing an academic career he joined the Royal Navy as a midshipman and transferred to the army as Second Lieutenant in 1806.
+In 1804 Perronet was offered a fellowship at Queens' College.
+However, he joined the Royal Navy as a midshipman and transferred to the army as Second Lieutenant in 1806.
 The Napoleonic Wars (1799-1815) with France resulted in land and sea battles ranging across Europe, North Africa and further afield.
 During a long military career Perronet gained repeated promotion, retiring from active service as Lieutenant-Colonel in 1829, and eventually attaining the rank of General.
 Under the Duke of Wellington's command he was awarded the Peninsular Medal for action in Portugal and Spain in 1813-14.

-In 1807, during a failed expedition against the Spanish at Buenos Aires, Perronet was captured by the Spanish forces and released after a short confinement.
-On his return to England he visited William Wilberforce, who had led the long campaign by the influential group of evangelical social reformers known as 'The Clapham Sect' (or
+In 1807, during a failed expedition against the Spanish at Buenos Aires, Argentina, Perronet was captured by the Spanish forces and released shortly afterwards.
+On his return to England he visited William Wilberforce, who had led the long campaign by the influential group of religious social reformers known as 'The Clapham Sect' (or 'The Saints') to outlaw the slave trade in Britain and its colonies.
+In the same year, the British parliament passed the Act of the Abolition of the Slave Trade.
+Wilberforce discussed Africa and the slave trade with his guest Perronet, who was '...so excited by the conversation that he sat up all night "combining arrangements ashore and afloat for opening or improving the communications with the interior of Africa"' [2; p.26].